ABOUT DIA

 Judy Klinger

-Judy is a recently retired high school teacher and union leader.
-She has lived in the Dimond for 20 years and is delighted to finally have the time to be actively involved in our neighborhood!
+Judy is a retired high school teacher and union leader.
+She has lived in the Dimond for 25 years and is delighted to finally have the time to be actively involved in our neighborhood!
 What she loves about the Dimond is that it has personality — it has amenities, but isn’t gentrified.
 As a union president, she has experience with organizing and pushing levers within political systems to create change.
 She and her dog, Crumpet, enjoy neighborhood walks and hikes in the woods.
-Pip, the cat, enjoys whatever he darn well enjoys.

 Judy sees an opportunity to figure out, then use City and County systems to help Dimond be even more vibrant.